nodejs/nodejs.org/apps/site/pages/en/learn/typescript/introduction.md

 ## What is TypeScript

 **[TypeScript](https://www.typescriptlang.org)** is an open-source language maintained and developed by Microsoft.
-It's loved and used by a lot of software developers around the world.

-Basically, TypeScript add adds additional syntax to JavaScript to support a tighter integration with your editor.
+Basically, TypeScript adds additional syntax to JavaScript to support a tighter integration with your editor.
 Catch errors early in your editor or in your CI/CD pipeline, and write more maintainable code.

 We can talk about other TypeScript benefits later, let's see some examples now!